michaeljosephpurdy/michaeljosephpurdy.github.io/content/posts/egg-plant-game-jam-25/devlog-3/index.md

 ```

 We then check the left and right side of the level, and clamp the camera's `x` position.
-This is so the camera will not move utside of the level boundaries
+This is so the camera will not move outside of the level boundaries
 ```lua
 if e.position.x >= self.level_info.bottom_right.x - GAME_WIDTH / 2 then
   self.position.x = self.level_info.bottom_right.x - GAME_WIDTH